-Topics and series.
-This historical marker is listed in this topic list: War, US Revolutionary.
-In addition, it is included in the Daughters of the American Revolution (DAR) series list.
-A significant historical date for this entry is July 21, 1780.
+Topics.
+This historical marker is listed in this topic list: Industry & Commerce.
+A significant historical year for this entry is 1827.

 Credits.
-This page was last revised on September 15, 2020.
+This page was last revised on May 9, 2022.
 It was originally submitted on October 31, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
-This page has been viewed 1,727 times since then and 35 times this year.
-Photos: 1, 2, 3. submitted on October 31, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
-4. submitted on September 10, 2020, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 3,620 times since then and 59 times this year.
+Last updated on May 8, 2022, by Ronald Patton of Lancaster, South Carolina.
+Photos: 1, 2. submitted on October 31, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
+3, 4. submitted on January 18, 2012, by Anna Inbody of Columbia, South Carolina. • Bernard Fisher was the editor who published this page.